 Recently, I read that there’s a time in your life when money and material things stop becoming a way you measure your worth, success and other things.
 At that moment, I was reminded of a Public Relations lecturer at the college I attended.
 She once asserted (I paraphrase): “At your age, you think about parties, sex, money, fashion, cars, et cetera.
 At our age, we think about acquiring property and other assets.
 We think about starting businesses.
 About leaving a legacy.”

 Even then, I’ve realised there is more to living than just chasing money.
 Writing of which, have you noticed it is often the rich and financially stable people who say this?
 The irony I tell you!
 The thing is, I am saying this and I am not monied … yet.
 It is a state of mind I believe.
 There’s a very simple reason for this view on life: I have made a decision to find richer meaning to life.
-It is just way too short, and there’s only one.
+It’s just way too short, and there’s only one.

 I came across these words by Kahlil Gibran about seven years ago while at high school, and they echo loudly today:

-I appreciate the smallest of things in my life, and I am glad I have gathered such wisdom at a young age of early 20’s.
+I appreciate the smallest of things in my life and I am glad I have gathered such wisdom at a young age of early 20’s.
 I have figured, after my fair share of problems, that the prolonged feeling of helplessness and inadequacy edges you closer to who you really are.
 It forces you to tussle with yourself and challenge your emotions and your outlook on life.
 This can be said in words once uttered by Les Brown: “During the prosperous times you put it in your pocket; during the mean times you put it in your heart.
 And that’s when you discover who you are!”

 I, Themba Jay, am not willing to waste my younger and youthful self by not thinking bigger.
 And yes, I am young, so I do think about having fun, partying, being silly, fashion, money, cars and various sorts of material success.
-I also think and consider, quite extensively: the impact I am having in the world — whether or not my life is having a positive dent in others’ lives.
-I consider my legacy, mentoring younger people than me, acquiring property of sorts, doing work that transcends me and affects and enriches others in some form.
+I also think and consider, quite extensively, the impact I am having in the world — whether or not my life is having a positive dent in others’ lives.
+I consider my legacy, mentoring younger people than me, acquiring skills and property of sorts, doing work that transcends me and affects and enriches others in some form.
 I am not willing to put off these things for when I begin to grow stiff at the knees.